NASA-AMMOS/aerie-simple-model-power/README.md

 This repo provides a simple Aerie power mission model.
 Below are the steps on how to upload and use this model in Aerie.

+# Organization

+The core power model is in the power system package.
+This is what the mission modeler would integrate into their own spacecraft if they wanted to use this power model.
+The demosystem package in this repo is an example to show how a mission modeler can integrate this power model into their model, especially in the package.info file and the top-level mission class.

 ## Prerequisites

 - Install [OpenJDK Temurin LTS](https://adoptium.net/temurin/releases/?version=19).
 If you're on macOS, you can install [brew](https://brew.sh/) instead and then use the following command to install JDK 19: